valence-labs/prop-score-pairing/README.md

 - `--dataset`
 - `--run_scot`

 Besides `--checkpoint`, which is self-explanatory, the remaining parameters are identical to `main.py`.
+Again, by default it will assume that we are doing inference on the CITE-seq data.

 ### Probing